IEEE Edison Medal

 Edison at the Turn of the Century

 By the end of the 19th century, Thomas Alva Edison had achieved fame, wealth and notoriety.
 He was known as the "Wizard of Menlo Park" for the many inventions that originated from his research laboratory in New Jersey; including the phonograph and electric light.
 In 1886, Edison relocated to a new, larger facility in West Orange, New Jersey.
-A small laboratory was also set up in 1886 at his new summer home in Fort Myers, Florida.
+A small laboratory was also set up in 1886 at his new winter home in Fort Myers, Florida.
 Increasingly, he focused his attention on refining the phonograph and on his new film and motion picture businesses.
 Edison's work on the alkaline battery and his Portland cement operations also looked promising.
 The 1903 release of the film The Great Train Robbery put Edison into the headlines again.
 Edison's list of accomplishments was well established, and he was a household name in America and in Europe.
 His long standing and well publicized feud with George Westinghouse and Nikola Tesla over the effectiveness of alternating versus direct current did not seem to diminish his public image.
 And, by the opening years of the 20th century, those battles too were subsiding.